SXNPYN/CoBreeder_for_GhostWolves/README-v2_GUI.md

   - Relative path to the CSV file detailing the individuals.
 - `pairwise_relatedness_file`
   - Relative path to the CSV file containing the scaled pairwise relatedness matrix.
+- `num_pairs`
+  - The number of pairings/groups to allocate.
-- `group_file`
+- `specify_pr`
-  - Relative path to the CSV file detailing the group specifications.
+  - Specify custom PR thresholds for certain groups with "CUSTOM_PR", or use the default threshold for all groups with "DEFAULT_PR".
 - `obj_function`
   - String specifying the objective function to use when solving.
 The options are:
     - `MIN_AV_PR` - Minimise the average pairwise relatedness across pairings.